solidpixel/solidpixel.github.io/_posts/2022-03-27-texture_sampling_tips.md

 Reality is messier, and this occurs because of mipmapping.

-Mipmap chains store downscaled versions of an image, providing efficient pre-filtering of data so the GPU can apply "the right size" of texel to a pixel.
-This avoids renders getting under-sampling shimmer artefacts when applying a too-large texture to a distant object.
+Mipmap chains store downscaled versions of an image, providing efficient pre-filtering of data so the GPU can apply "the right size" of texel to a pixel at runtime.
+This avoids renders getting under-sampling shimmer artifacts when applying a too-large texture to a distant object.
 The problem is, how does the GPU determine "the right size"?

 The hardware needs to pick a mipmap level where the area covered by a texel is approximately the same size as a pixel.
 The problem is that this needs _area_, and a single fragment shader thread only has an area-less point sample.
-To work outthe covered area the hardware needs more information.
+To work out the covered area the hardware needs more information.
 It gets this by sampling four fragment threads in parallel.
-These four threads are arranged as 2x2 fragment quad, and the sampling unit uses the derivatives between the 4 coordinates to determine the size of sampled area.
+These four threads are arranged as 2x2 fragment quad, and the sampling unit uses the dx/dy derivatives between the 4 coordinates to estimate the size of the sample area.

 Helper threads
 --------------